 What Is The Link Between Diabetes And Obesity

-Gastric Bypass Surgery For Diabetes
+Weight Loss Surgery For Diabetes

 According to the American Diabetes Association (ADA), 78% of individuals with Type 2 diabetes showed relief from diabetes symptoms after receiving gastric bypass surgery.
 Due to these encouraging results, ADA suggests gastric bypass surgery as one successful treatment for overweight and diabetic individuals.

 2. Gastric Sleeve Surgery outcomes show a reversal of diabetes type II, similar to gastric bypass.
 The narrow tube-like stomach left after the procedure creates restrictions to limit food intake.
 Gastric sleeve changes glucose metabolism as well as gut hormones that favor improvement in diabetes.

 3. Biliopancreatic Diversion is one of the most bariatric procedures to resolve diabetes type 2.
 Studies have shown that bypass of the duodenum (i.e., BPD) improves insulin resistance immediately postoperatively, much more rapidly than sleeve gastrectomy.

 Studies on Type 2 Diabetes and Bariatric Surgery